makeplans/makeplans-api/readme.md

 #### Input

 To specify JSON as input use HTTP-header `Content-Type: application/json`.
 The body must be JSON-formatted and include the object with required attributes.
-Alternatively you can use normal form data as input, in that case do not specify the Content-type HTTP-header.
-Form values are specified like this: `resource[title]=Unicorn`.
-Normal form input is preferred over JSON/XML to avoid parser issues.

-All parameters that are not input for creating or updating objects should be sent as normal URL parameters.
-Example: `/bookings?page=2&resources_id=1`.
+To use normal form data specify HTTP-header `application/x-www-form-urlencoded`.
+Form values should be sent like this: `resource[title]=Unicorn`.

 ### Date handling